mojaloop/contrib-cross-network-demo/proposal.md

 ## 5. Addresses and Identifiers

-As will be discussed in detail in later sections describing the transaction lifecycle, the ability to direct messages to entities in the ecosystem that are not directly linked to the sender is a crucial element of a cross-network solution.
+As will be discussed in detail in later sections describing the transaction life cycle, the ability to direct messages to entities in the ecosystem that are not directly linked to the sender is a crucial element of a cross-network solution.

-In a single network the line between **identification** and **addressing** is blurred as all participants are connected through the hub: therefore simply having the identity of the counter-party is sufficient to address messages to that counterparty.
+In a single network the line between **identification** and **addressing** is blurred as all participants are connected through the hub: therefore simply having the identity of the counter-party is sufficient to address messages to that counter-party.

 In a multi-network ecosystem, it is necessary to define an address space that accommodates this more complex topology.

-Internetworking multiple Mojaloop-based networks results in a topology not unlike the Internet therefore a neutral addressing scheme akin to IP is proposed.
+Inter-networking multiple Mojaloop-based networks results in a topology not unlike the Internet therefore a neutral addressing scheme akin to IP is proposed.
 This is the same logic that was applied in the design of the ILP addressing scheme and we therefore propose to use a slightly modified version of this scheme for Mojaloop (henceforth called a **Moja Address** ).

 The value of a hierarchical scheme such as those used in IP and ILP is that addresses can represent individual entities but can also be used to represent a block of addresses within the space.
 This makes for efficient exchange, storage and evaluation of routing information.